Na Di, Samut Sakhon: Education

+Healthcare

+There is one health-promoting hospital in Moo2.

+Temples

+The following active temples, where Theravada Buddhism is practised by local residents:

 Transportation

-Because it is part of Bangkok Metropolitan Region, making Na Di easily accessible by three highways viz Rama II, Ekkachai, and Setthakit 1 roads.
+Because it is part of Bangkok Metropolitan Region, making Na Di easily accessible by three mainroads: Rama II (highway 35), Setthakit 1 (no.3091) and Ekkachai (no.3242) roads.

 The area is served by several bus lines of the Bangkok Mass Transit Authority (BMTA) and affiliated bus companies such as 7 (Samut Sakhon–Hua Lamphong), 68 (Samut Sakhon–Bang Lamphu), 105 (Maha Chai Mueang Mai–Khlong San), as well as many local buses.